wagtail/wagtail/docs/advanced_topics/images/custom_image_model.rst

 .. topic:: Migrating from the builtin image model

-    When changing an existing site to use a custom image model.
-No images will be copied to the new model automatically.
+    When changing an existing site to use a custom image model, no images will be copied to the new model automatically.
 Copying old images to the new model would need to be done manually with a
     `data migration <https://docs.djangoproject.com/en/1.8/topics/migrations/#data-migrations>`_.